How To Make Apricot Jam | No Pectin Recipe

 Allow the jam to cook for an additional 5-10 minutes.
 Total cook time is approximately 20-25 minutes.
 The jam is done when a deep orange color and at a 220℉ temperature to set properly.

-This recipe can be hot water canned for a longer storage time.
+This jam can be for a longer storage time with water bath canning.
 I like to hot pack mine which simply means adding the jam to hot sterilized jars while the jam itself is hot, placing the lids on and allowing them to sit upside down for about 12-24 hours.
 I check the seal by pressing down the center of the jar to make sure that it doesn’t move.
 This is how I know the jar sealed properly after hot packing it.
-Store your jam jars in a cool dry place.
-If opened, place it in the refrigerator.

 Tips